 Bragging factor: Once it’s finished, you can say you’ve done the longest in the world.

-The Trans Canada Trail is currently 80 percent complete — but even unfinished, it is still mighty long.
-Organizers hope that the network of trails will be complete in 2017.
+The Trans Canada Trail is currently 80 percent complete – but unfinished, it is still mighty long.
+The network of trails currently stretch 18,000km and when it is finished walkers can trek 24,000km.
+Organisers hope it’ll be complete in 2017.

 Where: Across the Italian Alps and through the country

 Bragging factor: Trekking across the Alps is pretty awesome

 How big is Italy exactly?
 That's the first thing that comes to mind when thinking about this trek.
 The route weaves across the top of the boot-shaped country, across the imposing Alps before making its way down to the point and over to Sicily and Sardinia.
 You're sure to see a huge variety of scenery – and no doubt some amazing, carb-heavy food to keep you going.

 Where: The island of Hokkaido